- Programs & Courses

 Community service is a great way for Curry students to learn and grow by actively participating in organized service experiences that successfully meet the needs of the greater community.
 Participating in community service provides students with opportunities through which they can reach out to the surrounding area and work to fight for social causes.

-The Curry College Athletic Department has once again partnered with Team IMPACT, this time welcoming Rachel Wojcik as an honorary team member of the Curry Colonels Women's Lacrosse Team.
-Wojcik, 10, from nearby Hingham, Mass. was diagnosed with Acute Lymphoblastic Leukemia in June of 2011.
+The Curry College Athletic Department has once again partnered with Team IMPACT, this time welcoming Rachel Wojcik, 10 as an honorary team member of the Curry Colonels Women's Lacrosse Team and Shane Heffernan, 13 to the Curry football squad.
+Wojcik was diagnosed with Acute Lymphoblastic Leukemia in June of 2011, while Heffernan suffers from Cystic Fibrosis.

 In the spring of 2013, the Curry College Men's Hockey team answered the challenge of the Mass.
 Hospital School Sled Hockey team.
 The game was a re-match of sorts as the Curry Hockey team was trying to avenge their loss in Wheelchair Football in the Fall.